I maintain two starts, one for wheat and one for rye. I use lower hydration for both, which makes them stiffer than other starts that use more water.

 Maintaining a Healthy Start

 For a good start, make sure the sourdough is fully incorporated into the flour and the water.
 As you mix, make sure there isn’t any flour stuck to the bottom of the container.
 That is why I use clear glass or plastic containers.
-Just lift them up and look at the bottom to see if extra flour sitting there.
-If so stir some more until it is all well incorporated.
+Just lift them up and look at the bottom to see if there is extra flour sitting there.
+If so, stir some more until it is all well incorporated.

-Using a Pâte Fermentée, Chef or Old Dough
+Using a Pâte Fermentée, Chef, or Old Dough

 Chef Jacob Burton explains: